nelsonomuto/angular-ui-form-validation/README.md

 ![custom validation message for no space](/errorMessageNoSpace.png "validation-no-space")

-**(3)** Create the markup for how your errors will be displayed separately in any number of isolated templates that can be easily re-used across different forms.
+**(3)** (Available with next release) Create the markup for how your errors will be displayed separately in any number of isolated templates that can be easily re-used across different forms.

 The end result is validation and error handling without convoluting your markup with a bunch of ng-show, ng-hide blocks and having to copy paste that into other forms.